Cruise Advice For the Best Florence & Pisa Port Day

 This savory chickpea pancake is simple but satisfying.
 In Livorno, you can order it as a “Cinque e Cinque,” which comes in a soft baguette with black pepper, making it a quick and local favorite.

 This famous T-bone steak is thick, lightly seasoned, and cooked rare.
-Because of its size and richness, it’s often shared, so it’s best for a relaxed sit-down meal.
+Because of its size and richness, it’s often shared, making it best for a relaxed sit-down meal.

 This Tuscan flatbread is crisp on the outside and soft inside.
 It’s often used for sandwiches filled with cheese, meats, and spreads, so it’s perfect for a quick bite.